Fair Decisions Despite Imperfect Predictions

-In this section, our goal is to put Proposition~\ref{prop:positive} into practice by designing an algorithm that finds an exploring policy that achieves the \emph{same} utility as the optimal policy $\pi^{*}$ using data gathered by a given initial exploring policy $\pi_0$, \ie, not from the ground truth distribution $P(\bx, s, y)$.
+In this section, we exemplify Proposition~\ref{prop:positive} via a simple, yet practical, gradient-based algorithm to find the solution to eq.~\eqref{eq:policy_learning} within a (differentiable) parameterized class of exploring policies $\Pi(\Theta)$ using data gathered by a given, already deployed, exploring policy $\pi_0$.
 To this end, we consider a class of parameterized exploring policies $\Pi(\Theta)$ and we aim to find the policy $\pi_{\btheta^*} \in \Pi(\Theta)$ that solves the optimization problem in eq.~\eqref{eq:policy_learning}.